takemaru/dnet/README.md

 #### Graphillion, NetworkX, and PyYAML

-[Graphillion] and [NetworkX] are Python modules for graphs, while PyYAML is another Python module for a compact syntax called [YAML](http://en.wikipedia.org/wiki/YAML).
+[Graphillion] and [NetworkX] are Python modules for graphs, while PyYAML is another Python module for a compact syntax called [YAML].
 They can be installed by:

 ```bash
 $ sudo easy_install graphillion